glowform/masters_seminar_25-26/README.md

 ## Meetings

-Meeting will be held on Fridat at 9:45 in class B109
+Meetings will be held on Fridays at 9:45 in room B109.

-For hybrid or online meeting pleas use: https://meet.google.com/xfv-uqqy-bgg
+For hybrid or online meetings, please use:  https://meet.google.com/xfv-uqqy-bgg

 ## Requiremets for first semester

-- Each student needs to present insights about two academic papers related to their area of interest (or thesis subject).
+- Each student must present insights on two academic papers related to their area of interest (or thesis subject).
-- Prepare a work schedule for your research and thesis work (form will be avaialble at one of our next meetings).
+- Prepare a work schedule for your research and thesis work (the form will be available at one of our next meetings).

 ## Announcements